Felo-bit/Dental_system/README.md

 # Dental_system
-We to work on a dental system that clients will be able to do booking
+We want to work on a dental system that clients will be able to do booking